PynPoint/PynPoint/docs/overview.rst

 Reading Modules
 ---------------

-* :class:`FitsReadingModule`: Reading FITS files and adding the images and relevant header information to the database.
+* :class:`FitsReadingModule`: Importing FITS files and relevant header information into the database.
-* :class:`Hdf5ReadingModule`: Reading datasets and attributes from HDF5 files that have been created by PynPoint.
+* :class:`Hdf5ReadingModule`: Importing datasets and attributes from an HDF5 file (created by PynPoint).
-* :class:`ParangReadingModule`: Reading a list of parallactic angles and adding them as attribute to a dataset.
+* :class:`ParangReadingModule`: Importing a list of parallactic angles as dataset attribute.
-* :class:`AttributeReadingModule`: Reading a list of values and adding them as attribute to a dataset
+* :class:`AttributeReadingModule`: Importing a list of values as dataset attribute.

 .. _writemodule: